vpik009/Image-Colourizer/README.md

     - Uses of data loader allows to efficiently use batches with random data samples for training.
     - Some of the data was manually filtered based on the "appropriateness" of the images for the training of the model.
     - Transformed training dataset has been included and produced by 'data_transformer.py'

-## Handling Various Image Sizes
-    - Prior to the use of the downloaded images, the images were all resized to 256x256 images.
-    - the transformation is performed by 'data_transformer.py' file
-    - On top of resizing, the 'data_transformer.py' file performs rotational data augmentation.
-(View Regularization section)

 ## Matching the input size in the output
     Padding was used at every convolution to ensure that the activation map is the same size as the input